 That's why an oil like Mazola Corn Oil is a great choice for lots of cooking methods, and even for mixing up in a marinade or dressing.
 It's so versatile!

-Corn oil comes into play three different times in this balsamic peanut chicken stir fry.
-We’re using it to cook the chicken, then the brussels sprouts, and lastly in the out-of-this-world balsamic peanut sauce that covers everything beautifully.
+Corn oil comes into play three different times in this peanut chicken and Brussels sprouts stir fry.
+We're using it to cook the chicken, then the Brussels sprouts, and lastly in the out-of-this-world balsamic peanut sauce that covers everything beautifully.

 Because this is an ideal weeknight dinner recipe, time-saving is the name of the game.
 To help keep things speedy, I cut boneless skinless chicken breasts into small cubes before cooking them in the skillet.
 Coupled with a medium-high skillet heat, the chicken should be cooked in seven to eight minutes (or so).